-As finance leaders work on building a more resilient organization for the future, they should consider:
+As finance leaders work on building a more resilient organisation for the future, they should consider:

-• Prioritizing investment in automation for cost and efficiency
+• Prioritising investment in automation for cost and efficiency

 • Developing governance, process, and oversight of new investment opportunities (from digital technologies to health equity)